 A fox baby shower, Sly Little Fox was thrown this weekend with great joy.
 I just adore Debbie, the mom-to-be.
 It was a blessing working with her friends and to plan this special evening for her.
 Baby boy is due in July and his favorite animal is now officially a fox:)

-Designing a baby shower, boy style can often seem a bit challenging.
-Making whimsically inspired pieces, like this hand-crafted fox baby shower mask go a long way towards bringing boyish style to life.
+Designing a baby shower for a boy can often seem a bit challenging.
+Making whimsically inspired pieces, like this hand-crafted fox baby shower mask, go a long way towards bringing boyish style to life.

-The baby shower, centered around our food table that featured a soup tasting bar.
+The foxed themed baby shower centered around our food table that featured a soup tasting bar.

 The soups sat atop wooden candle holders, complete with paper made ribbon labels.

 The entire food table was laid out underneath a gigantic fabric wall fox.

 To make this fox decal, perfect for a fox themed baby shower I enlarged a black and white photo at my local copy center which cost less than $2.
 I traced the template onto the fabric, cut it out, and dredged the whole thing in fabric stiffener before hanging it on the wall to dry.
 It only took about 3 hours to dry and was firmly attached in time for the party.
 Finding ways to make BIG design impacts for little dough is a huge part of my party passion.
 This would also be such a sweet addition to a nursery or other child’s space as a temporary solution for a blank and lonely wall!